MOscity/sensor-data-sync/README.md

 - MODE: 'min'
 Mode: sec, min or hours for the units of the time intervals.

+- DATA_PATH_SAVE_EXPORT & FILE_EXT_SAVE_EXPORT:
+Path for the output files

-- FILL_TIMES: True/False
+- BACK_FILL : True/False
-Fill_Times: if True, exported dataframe will be in equidistant time intervals (and empty entries are set to 0).
+if True, missing values in exported dataframe will be filled (backward).
-if False, only non-empty rows will be exported.
+if False, missing values will be replaced with 0's.

-Note: Not yet implemented
+- FORMAT_OUTPUT_HEADER : True/False
+Format output header: If True, all special characters (e.g. /.:&° etc) will be replaced with _
+Note: It is then easier to import the data in 'Veusz'.
+If False, exported header will be as in the original datafiles or as defined in model_settings.ini

 - START_EXPORT & END_EXPORT
 Start and End Datetime for Export: if provided (if not None), an additional export file will be created
 containing only data between the given start and end time.
 Note: All datas defined in config.ini > General_Settings will be read anyway, independent of these inputs.

-- DATA_PATH_SAVE_EXPORT & FILE_EXT_SAVE_EXPORT:
-Path for the output files
+Note: Format must be 'dd.mm.YYYY' (str), e.g.:
+START_EXPORT : '8.12.2021'
+END_EXPORT : '22.12.2021'

+- EXPORT_DAILY: True/False
+Export Daily: if true and START_EXPORT & END_EXPORT is provided, additional files will be created
+for every day between START_EXPORT and END_EXPORT

 - USE_SENSOR_i : True/False
 Configuration of sensors to use for processing/synchronization.